FormulatedAutomation/StupidRobotTricks/rcc-uipath/README.md

 ### Python side

-Now that RCC has installed the dependecies, `task.py` is run.
+Now that RCC has installed the dependencies, `task.py` is run.
 This automation uses Playwright to open a browser and get a stock price.
 It thens writes this data to a local JSON file called `quote.json`

 ### From the UiPath side